Replit AI Review 2026: Browser-Based AI Coding vs GitHub Copilot

 Limitations

-- Performance: Browser-based means slower than local development
+Browser-based environment means slower than local development.

 Pricing